culturegraph/metafacture-mediawiki/README.md

 Metafacture-Mediawiki is a plugin for [Metafacture](https://github.com/culturegraph/metafacture-core).
 It provides modules for extracting information from MediaWiki pages such as Wikipedia articles.
 Currently, modules for extracting links and templates exist.
 Adding new extraction modules is easy.

+The plugin relies on the excellent [Sweble wikitext parser](http://sweble.org/) for parsing wikitext into abstract syntax trees.

 ### Key Features

 * Extracts basic metadata information about pages from MediaWiki xml documents
 * Extracts simple information from wikitext using regular expressions (fast but not suitable for complex tasks)
-* Wraps the excellent [Sweble wikitext parser](http://sweble.org/) for conveniently parsing wikitext into an abstract syntax tree within a [Flux](https://github.com/culturegraph/metafacture-core/wiki#flux) flow
+* Wraps the [Sweble wikitext parser](http://sweble.org/) for conveniently parsing wikitext into an abstract syntax tree within a [Flux](https://github.com/culturegraph/metafacture-core/wiki#flux) flow
 * Extracts links and templates from abstract syntax trees created by [Sweble](http://sweble.org/) and turns them into a Metafacture event stream
 * Makes writing additional extraction modules easy
 * Supports running multiple extraction modules hassle-free